JamesTrick/blog/content/posts/self-improving-agents.md

 ## Why DSPy does not fit my stack

-DSPy is excellent, but I cannot practically use it for my agent.
+DSPy is excellent, but I cannot practically use it for my PydanticAI agent.
 Here is why.

 **DSPy requires rewriting my agent as a DSPy program.** DSPy owns the full pipeline.
 Signatures, modules, tool calls, agent routing.
 My agent is built on PydanticAI, which has a fundamentally different architecture.
 PydanticAI uses Pydantic models for structured outputs, dependency injection for tools, and a different agent lifecycle.
 Porting to DSPy would mean rewriting the entire application, not just the prompt.